 A timeline of events since Greitens' affair was revealed

 JEFFERSON CITY, Mo.
 (AP) — After the revelation in January that Missouri Gov. Eric Greitens had an extramarital affair with his former hairdresser before he took office, the first-term Republican faced a series of investigations and charges.
-Here's a look at some of the significant moments that led to Greitens' announcement Tuesday that he was resigning:
+He resigns on Friday after 509 days — just one-third of the way into his term.

 Jan.
 10 — Hours after Greitens delivers his State of the State speech, St. Louis television station KMOV broadcasts a story featuring a conversation secretly recorded between the governor's former hairdresser and her then-husband in 2015 in which she is heard saying she had a sexual encounter with Greitens.
 She says he took a photo of her while she was partially nude and threatened to release it if she exposed their relationship.
 Greitens issues a statement admitting to having an affair but calling it consensual and denying blackmail.